Is Croatia a safe country?

 Croatia has a pretty low level of crime when compared with the rest of the world.

-Children can often be seen playing outside the house without any parental supervision and are able to go to and from school unaccompanied.
+Children can often be seen playing outside the house without any parental supervision, especially in smaller villages.
+They are able to go to and from school unaccompanied.
 Teens can go out at night without the fear of danger and can return home by public transport on their own.

 When we compare Croatia to other European countries, the crime rates committed with knives and firearms are insignificant.
 Murders in Croatia are very rare.